What does it all mean?

-When it comes to assessing the value of a business, there is often much confusion around what exactly is meant by terms such as ‘business valuation’, ‘business appraisal’, and ‘company’s worth.’
+When assessing the value of a business, there is often confusion surrounding the exact meaning of terms such as ‘business valuation, ‘business appraisal,’ and ‘the company’s worth.’

-Although they are all concerned with obtaining an estimation of the current market value of a business, each one is a distinct process with its own set of rules and processes.
+Although they all concern obtaining an estimation of the current market value of a business, each one is a distinct process with its own set of rules.

-In this article, we will compare and contrast these three terms to help you better understand what they mean and how to use them when assessing the value of your business.
+In this article, we will compare and contrast these three terms to help you better understand their meanings and how to apply them when assessing the value of your business.

 Business valuation

-A business valuation is defined as an estimation of the current market value of a business based on a thorough analysis of the company’s financials, assets, liabilities, and prospects.
+A business valuation is defined as an estimation of a business’s current market value, based on a thorough analysis of the company’s financial statements, assets, liabilities, and prospects.

-This analysis is usually conducted by an expert business valuator who uses a variety of methods to determine value.
+This analysis is typically done by an expert business valuator, who employs a range of methods to determine the value.

 Business valuation is often used for tax purposes and in mergers and acquisitions, as well as in negotiations between partners or shareholders.